NEWAGE-Labs/nal.docs/docs/QSM.md

 #### 6.4.8 Calibration Status ####

 Equipment under the control of the laboratory and requiring calibration, or having a defined period of validity, is labeled or coded to indicate the calibration status or period of validity.
-Alternatively, equipment calibration status may be identified in an associated record to indicate the status of calibration.
+Alternatively, equipment calibration status may be identified in an associated record (such as an electronic record within the LIMS) to indicate the status of calibration.

 ![Calibration Tag](calibration_tag.png)

-Measuring equipment that has failed calibration or is deemed out of service is labeled with one of the following labels:
+Measuring equipment that has failed calibration or is deemed out of service is labeled with one of the following labels, or an appropriate electronic indicator:

 ![Calibration Void](calibration_void.png)   ![Calibration Out of Service](calibration_out_of_service.png)

-A piece of equipment that is not calibrated or checked is labeled with the following label:
+A piece of equipment that is not calibrated or checked is labeled with the following label or a suitable electronic alternative:

 ![Calibration For Reference Only](calibration_for_reference_only.png)

 Calibration labels have a write-on surface and a pressure sensitive adhesive.
 The areas that are filled out include the person who performed the calibration, the date it was performed, the date it is due for re-calibration, and the equipment’s identification number.
+Electronic records are maintained by authorized  personnel, and available to everyone performing tasks involving the equipment.

 #### 6.4.9 Out of Service ####

-Equipment that has either been subjected to overloading or mishandling, or gives suspect results, or has been shown to be defective or outside specified limits, is taken out of service, clearly marked, and appropriately stored until it has been repaired and shown by calibration or test to perform correctly.
+Equipment that has been subjected to overloading or mishandling, gives suspect results, or has been shown to be defective or outside specified limits is taken out of service, clearly marked, and appropriately stored until it has been repaired and shown by calibration or test to perform correctly.

-The laboratory examines the effect of the defect or departure from specified limits on previous test and/or calibrations and institutes the “Control of Nonconforming Work” procedure as outlined in [**Section 7.10 - Nonconforming Work.**](#nonconforming_work)
+The laboratory examines the effect of the defect or departure from specified limits on previous tests, sampling, or calibrations, and consequently institutes the “Control of Nonconforming Work” procedure as outlined in [**Section 7.10 - Nonconforming Work.**](#nonconforming_work).

 #### 6.4.10 Calibration Confirmation ####

-When intermediate checks are needed to maintain confidence in the calibration status of equipment, these checks are carried out periodically according to defined procedure.
-The procedures to periodically check each piece of equipment are outlined along with their calibration procedure.
+When intermediate checks are needed to maintain confidence in the calibration status of equipment, these checks are carried out periodically according to procedures in the *Quality System Procedure - Equipment*.

 #### 6.4.11 Correction Factors ####

-Where calibrations give rise to a set of correction factors, these factors are updated and implemented to meet specified requirements.
+Where calibrations or reference material data include reference values or correction factors, these are implemented in accordance with specified requirements.
+Additional details on the updating and implementation of correction factors can be found in the *Quality System Procedure - Equipment*.

 #### 6.4.12 Safeguards ####

 Test and calibration equipment, including both hardware and software, are safeguarded from adjustments that would invalidate the test or calibration results.
 Safeguards are provided by controlling access to laboratory equipment, and using password protected software in a controlled network.
+Additional information on the controlled network can be found in the *Quality System Procedure - LIMS*.

 #### 6.4.13 Equipment Records ####

 Records shall be retained for equipment which can influence laboratory activities.
 The records include the following:

 * Identity of the item of equipment (including software and firmware).
-* Manufacturer’s name, type identification, and serial number or other unique identification.
+* Manufacturer’s name, type identification, serial number, or other unique identifier.
 * Evidence that equipment complies with the specified requirements (see [**Section 6.4.4 *Verification of Equipment Prior to Use After Purchase or Maintenance***. ](#verification_of_equipment_prior_to_use_after_purchase_or_maintenance))
 * Current location
 * Calibration dates, results of calibration, adjustments, acceptance criteria, and the due date of the next calibration (or calibration interval).
 * Documentation of reference materials, results, acceptance criteria, relevant dates, and the period of validity.
-* The maintenance plan and maintenance carried out to date, where relevant to the performance of the equipment.
+* The maintenance plan and maintenance carried out to date where relevant to the performance of the equipment.
 * Details of any damage, malfunction, modification, or repair of the equipment.

 ### 6.5 Metrological Traceability ####